boltlabs-inc/key-mgmt-spec/systems-architecture.md

     1. Checks the server database for a user id with the same value as `user_id`.
 If one exists, go back to the previous step.
 1. The key server stores the identifier `user_id` together with the registration record output from the OPAQUE registration stage.
 1. The client and key server mutually authenticate via the [OPAQUE authentication stage](#authentication-stage).
-1. The client and server open an authenticated channel secured under a key derived from `session_key`.
+1. The client and server [open an authenticated channel](#opening-the-application-layer-authenticated-channel) secured under a key derived from `session_key`.
-    - [TODO #149](https://github.com/boltlabs-inc/key-mgmt/issues/149): Include additional details here once the implementation from #149 is complete.
-    - Implementation Note: This key is deterministically derived from `session_key` and should be used as a key for a message authentication code scheme `MAC`.
-In the following, when the client and key server send each other messages, it is assumed that these messages are authenticated under this MAC/key pair.
-The key server and the client should additionally reject all messages sent over this channel that fail verification checks on the received ciphertexts.
-The implementor should be careful to use constant-time verification of the authentication tags.
 1. The key server sends `user_id` to the client over the authenticated channel.
 1. At this point, the registration session is considered _open_.